MY-Climate-Observatory/myco-data/CLIMATExGovernment/my-roadmap-single-use-plastic-2018-2030/README.md

 ### Purpose

-Conduct textual analysis on our national environmental policies to identify the overall topic framing.
+Conduct textual analysis on our national environmental policies.

 ### Time Period of Creation